India's acid victims hope for new life after court orders free treatment

 State authorities had to take action against any hospitals that turned away victims, the court had added.

-Bhat said the court also reiterated an order that those buying acid needed a license and vendors had to record sales.
+Bhat said the court also reiterated an order that those buying acid needed a licence and vendors had to record sales.

 But activists say the government needs to do more to regulate the sale of locally produced household cleaners, which contain highly concentrated acids, that are easily and cheaply available in markets across the country.